orcasound/orcaal-research/src/tests/README.md

 # Tests

-This directory contains the tests that user could perform Please install the requirements file before running the test cases.
+This directory contains the tests that user could perform.
+Please install the requirements file before running the test cases.

 Inorder to run these tests please make sure you follow a similar order, so that the model is created and you could use that model for prediction and detection of